huntie/react-lean-starter/README.md

 [**Use this template**](https://github.com/new?template_name=react-lean-starter&template_owner=huntie)

+> [!Note]
+> This repo is mostly for personal reference and as a common starting point for my own side projects — **expect no/infrequent updates!**

 ## Motivation/goals

-A minimal starting point for UI/web app prototypes.
+- A minimal starting point for UI/web app prototypes.
 - Does not yet commit to a particular React framework.
 - Provides a strong language tooling baseline.
 - As few dependencies as possible.